Tivix/django-common/README.rst

     - Added fixes in nested inlines

-    - Added support for a multi-select checkbox field template in render_form_field
+    - Added support for a multi-select checkbox field template and radio button in render_form_field

+    - Added Test Email Backend for overwrite TO, CC and BCC fields in all outgoing emails

+    - Added Custom File Email Backend to save emails as file with custom extension

     - Rewrote fragments to be Bootstrap-compatible